therealtimex/aci/README.md

   <summary>Run pytest</summary>

   - Make sure a local db is running by `docker-compose up db` (no need to run `server` for `pytest`)
-  - Make sure you have applied the latest migrations to the database, and all tables are empty
+    - The `db_init` service in `compose.yml` will run `alembic upgrade head` to apply the latest migrations to the database, so you don't need to run it manually
-    - `alembic upgrade head`
   - Run tests
     - `pytest -vv -s`
 </details>